 - Lightly toast the walnuts in the oven ate 150 °C (305° F) for 15 minutes.

-- In a food processor or blender, process half of the walnuts into a fine crumble.
-Break down the other half in small pieces by hand.
+- In a food processor or blender, process 70 grams of the walnuts into a fine crumble.
+Break down the rest in smaller pieces by hand.

 - Chop the preserved ginger into small, dried fruit size pieces (about the size of sultanas or raisins)

-- Mix together in a medium bowl: the pea protein, flax meal, cinnamon, nutmeg, allspice, baking powder and xanthan gum.
+- Mix together in a medium bowl: the pea protein, flax meal, cinnamon, allspice, baking powder and salt.

-- Cream the butter and powdered keto sweetener equivalent until pale, fluffy and doubled in size.
-You can use use the paddle attachment of the stand mixer (or whisks if using a hand mixer), on medium speed.
+- Cream the butter and powdered keto sweetener until pale, fluffy and doubled in size.

 - Slow down the mixer and add the eggs, one by one, to the creamed butter.